 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>The Last Podcast - Latest Comments in Hyper-specialists and the blogosphere</title><link>http://lastpodcast.disqus.com/</link><description></description><language>en</language><lastBuildDate>Thu, 12 Jun 2008 03:45:30 -0000</lastBuildDate><item><title>Re: Hyper-specialists and the blogosphere</title><link>http://www.lastpodcast.net/2008/06/11/hyper-specialists-and-the-blogosphere/#comment-643723</link><description>Thanks for the nod.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>The Last Podcast - Latest Comments in Hyper-specialists and the blogosphere</title><link>http://lastpodcast.disqus.com/</link><description></description><atom:link href="https://lastpodcast.disqus.com/hyper_specialists_and_the_blogosphere/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 12 Jun 2008 03:45:30 -0000</lastBuildDate><item><title>Re: Hyper-specialists and the blogosphere</title><link>http://www.lastpodcast.net/2008/06/11/hyper-specialists-and-the-blogosphere/#comment-643723</link><description>&lt;p&gt;Thanks for the nod.
 I agree.
 For the most part it's the meta-skills that count.
-If you have been blogging (generating content) for a while it doesn't matter what topic you find yourself writing about, your ability to take in and synthesize data will make it a lot easier for you than your average person.&lt;br&gt;&lt;br&gt;Blogging might be a "niche" skill, but the surrounding abilities make it relevant.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sbspalding</dc:creator><pubDate>Thu, 12 Jun 2008 03:45:30 -0000</pubDate></item><item><title>Re: Hyper-specialists and the blogosphere</title><link>http://www.lastpodcast.net/2008/06/11/hyper-specialists-and-the-blogosphere/#comment-635596</link><description></description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Julian Baldwin</dc:creator><pubDate>Wed, 11 Jun 2008 04:17:17 -0000</pubDate></item></channel></rss>
+If you have been blogging (generating content) for a while it doesn't matter what topic you find yourself writing about, your ability to take in and synthesize data will make it a lot easier for you than your average person.&lt;/p&gt;&lt;p&gt;Blogging might be a "niche" skill, but the surrounding abilities make it relevant. &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sbspalding</dc:creator><pubDate>Thu, 12 Jun 2008 03:45:30 -0000</pubDate></item><item><title>Re: Hyper-specialists and the blogosphere</title><link>http://www.lastpodcast.net/2008/06/11/hyper-specialists-and-the-blogosphere/#comment-635596</link><description>&lt;p&gt; &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Julian Baldwin</dc:creator><pubDate>Wed, 11 Jun 2008 04:17:17 -0000</pubDate></item></channel></rss>